IrfanGhuori/DB/README.md

 ```
 but, what if the column name was not id?
 ####Passing the column name and value
 you can pass an array of two items to `update` method as a third parameter : the first item in the array is the column name and the second item is the column value.
-The `update()` method in DB class will understand that you wanna update the table where the column name is equal to the value.
+The `update()` method in QueriesBuilderclass will understand that you wanna update the table where the column name is equal to the value.
 Like this :
 ```php
 $db->update('mytable',
 	[